 Were you nervous about moving away from the Big 4?

-You’ve now been here for just under a month, what are the differences so far between the Big 4 and Ayming?
+What are the differences so far between the Big 4 and Ayming?

 And what about the similarities?